antic-ml/LEDSnapper/README.md

 Gerber File: 5V8-MSB-PCB.zip

-So simmple, I could make one myself!
+So simple, I could make one myself!
 -----------------------------------

 If you are an experienced electronics hobbyist, or engineer then yes, of course